svadivazhagu/rscBot/README.md

   4. !recruit "name_of_game" = DM's **online** users who a part of a game, asking if they'd like to play, with a timed response factor enabled to guarantee presence.
 (TBD)
   5. !remove "name_of_game" = removes a user from a game (TBD)
   6. !delete "name_of_game" = deletes a particular game (TBD)

+####Things to Remember
+1. When adding rscBot to your server, make sure your permissions in the invite link is set to 392192 (allowing for message manipulation by the bot.)